JonatanS/konstru-manual/getting-started.md

 When you now enter the project in the web UI, you will see that the *Master Model* contains one version now.
 We just created our first version of this model.
 Every time that we make changes to it, a new version is added for this model.
 ##4.
 Add Collaborators
 If you want to share this project with anybody, you can add a collaborator in the *Project Settings* tab  under *Collaborators*.
 Type in the email of the person to add.
-If the person already has a TTX-Cloud account, select them from the dropdown.
+If the person already has a TTX-Cloud account, select them from the drop-down.
 Else, you'll have to fill out their name and email.
 Then press *Save*.
 The user will receive an email invite to join your project.

-Choose yoru permission levels depending on whether you want them to control the project (admin), up/download models (write) or just view models (read).
+Choose your permission levels depending on whether you want them to control the project (admin), up/download models (write) or just view models (read).
 More info on permissions [here](the_web_user_interface.md).
 ![](images/GettingStarted/GS_Collabs.png)

 ##5.
 Download the model (to a different application)